openproblems-bio/website/content/NeurIPS_docs/about_tasks/task3_modality_alignment.md

 ## Task API

+The following section describes the task API for the Joint Embedding task.
+Competitors must submit their code as a Viash component.
+To facilitate creation of these components, [starter kits](/neurips_docs/submission/starter_kits/) will be provided.

 ### Input data formats

 This component expects two inputs, `--input_mod1` and `--input_mod2`.
 They are both [AnnData](https://anndata.readthedocs.io/en/latest/), containing the full profile matrices where extra metadata has been removed.
 These have the following attributes: